7 of the Hardest Interview Questions Ever Asked

 5. Prove to me that you're honest — in one minute.

-An interviewer asked a candidate if they are honest.
-The candidate said yes.
-The interviewer said prove it to me, in one minute.
+Here's an example of another one of the hardest interview questions we came across: an interviewer asked a candidate if they're honest and the candidate said yes.
+The interviewer said prove it to me — in one minute.

 The candidate was speechless.